Skip to content

 What type of cat is a moggie?

 A Moggie is a mixed breed cat and doesn’t belong to any particular breed.
-This means that they are a lot less expensive than a purebred cat.
-The Moggie shouldn’t be confused with the American Shorthair, British Shorthair or other ‘shorthair’ breeds which are recognised as separate breeds of cats.
+This means they’re less expensive than a purebred cat.
+The Moggie shouldn’t be confused with the American Shorthair, British Shorthair, or other ‘shorthair’ breeds, which are recognised as separate breeds of cats.

 How long do moggie cats live?

-Moggies can live to between 15 and 20 years if well cared for.
-Moggies and non-pedigree cats tend to have a longer life expectancy than purebred cats.
+Moggies can live between 15 and 20 years if well cared for.
+Non-pedigree and mixed breed cats tend to have a longer life expectancy than purebred cats.

 Are moggies hypoallergenic?